-Last month, my Project Digital Sanity colleagues and I had the great opportunity to present to our peers at the National Association of Professional Organizers conference in Phoenix.
+Recently, my Project Digital Sanity colleagues and I had the great opportunity to present to our peers at the NAPO conference in Phoenix.
 As part of this, we created a checklist for tackling the endless amount of digital information we receive daily.
 When we are overwhelmed by our digital information, it’s often difficult to know how and where to start to address the related challenges.
 Step back, take a deep breath, and visualize what digital sanity looks like for you.
 Then, walk through the checklist below to reach your vision step by step.

 The Prodigitivity Approach™